Frequently Asked Questions

 Admission to BIMA is selective based on a full review of all of the application materials.
 Participants are high school students who have shown significant investment as well as talent in their chosen arts discipline, who exhibit a high level of maturity, and who are excited about living in and contributing to a diverse, creative, Jewish community.
 Attention is also given to the skill level in each of the majors in order to ensure that the participants in each arts major can work together at the highest possible level.

-BIMA is a coeducational program that seeks to bring together high school artists from different backgrounds and experiences.
+BIMA is a coeducational, pluralistic Jewish community of artists that seeks to bring together students passionate about the arts and creative learning from across the world.
 Participants come from all over the United States, Canada, Israel, Russia, Germany, and other countries, with diverse artistic and educational experiences, family backgrounds, and previous experience with Judaism.

 In accordance with the principles of Brandeis University, BIMA is a non-sectarian program, with the primary requirement for entry being an eagerness to learn and participate in our community.
 BIMA welcomes participants from all backgrounds and previous experiences with Judaism.

-The BIMA arts faculty are accomplished professional musicians, artists, writers, actors, and dancers.
+The BIMA arts faculty are accomplished professional musicians, artists, writers and actors.
 The residential staff of community educators includes graduate students, rabbinical students, arts educators and Jewish educators.

-Genesis runs parallel to BIMA with points of interaction between the two programs.
-Participants live in the same residence halls (one male, one female) on separate floors.
-Additionally, BIMA and Genesis have the opportunity to interact around the planning and celebration of Shabbat and certain areas of community life.
+Genesis runs parallel to BIMA with many points of interaction between the two programs.
+Participants live in the same residence halls and have the opportunity to interact around the planning and celebration of Shabbat and certain areas of community life.

 Brandeis Precollege Programs also runs other programs during the summer that have less contact with BIMA and Genesis.
 Service Corps and App Design boot camp overlap with some of BIMA.